We evolved without sugar

 When you eat a starchy food or dairy food, mostly glucose and galactose are digested.
 They find their way into your bloodstream where a little is stored as glycogen in your muscles and liver, or used to power your body.
 The remainder is stored as fat.

-Extended periods of high blood glucose are responsible for today's plague of degenerative diseases (such as Alzheimer's, atherosclerosis, bacterial infections, cancers, diabetes, heart disease, mental disorders, metabolic syndrome and strokes.
+Extended periods of high blood glucose are responsible for today's plague of degenerative diseases (such as Alzheimer's, atherosclerosis, bacterial infections, cancers, diabetes, heart disease, kidney disease (15), mental disorders, metabolic syndrome and strokes.
 (9, 10, 11, 13, 14)

 Fructose is a toxin in excess